gwen001/shotTheWorld/README.md

 # UPDATE
 Code review
 No image anymore
-jQuery and bootstrap implemented
+jQuery and Bootstrap implemented
 Menu to select what items to display
-Speed improvment (test: 3398 port scanned in 4mn46 with 15 threads)
+Speed improvement (test: 3398 port scanned in 4mn46 with 15 threads)

 <br><br>